matrix-org/synapse/README.rst

 Synapse is a reference "homeserver" implementation of Matrix from the core development team at matrix.org, written in Python/Twisted.
-It is intended to showcase the concept of Matrix and let folks see the spec in the context of a codebase and let you run your own homeserver and generally help bootstrap the ecosystem.
+It is intended to showcase the concept of Matrix and let folks see the spec in the context of a codebase and let you run your homeserver and generally help bootstrap the ecosystem.

 In Matrix, every user runs one or more Matrix clients, which connect through to a Matrix homeserver.
-The homeserver stores all their personal chat history and user account information - much as a mail client connects through to an IMAP/SMTP server.
-Just like email, you can either run your own Matrix homeserver and control and own your own communications and history or use one hosted by someone else (e.g. matrix.org) - there is no single point of control or mandatory service provider in Matrix, unlike WhatsApp, Facebook, Hangouts, etc.
+The homeserver stores all of the personal chat history and user account information of users - much as a mail client connects through to an IMAP/SMTP server.
+For example, email, you can either run your Matrix homeserver to control your communications and history or use the one hosted by someone else (e.g. matrix.org) - there is no single point of control or mandatory service provider in Matrix, unlike WhatsApp, Facebook, Hangouts, etc.